-Note: When base is to be placed in the fall and surface in the spring, APWA Type 2-01 is recommended to improve performance of base due to lower permeability.
-Eight (8) inches of concrete and four (4) inches of base rock is recommended for trash and/or recycling dumpster areas.
+(2) When base is to be placed in the fall and surface in the spring, APWA Type 2-01 is recommended to improve performance of base due to lower permeability.

+(3) 8-inches of concrete is recommended for trash and/or recycling dumpster areas.